andremporto/andremporto/README.md

 # Hi, I'm André Porto 👋

 <p>
-I'm a Mobile iOS Developer.
-With a degree in design and psychology, I have 20 years of experience in graphic design, front-end development and user interface design, as well as experience in typography and UI/UX.
+I'm a Mobile iOS Developer with a degree in design and psychology.
+20+ years of experience in graphic design, front-end development and user interface design, as well as experience in typography and UI/UX.
 Where teamwork is essential, I focus on efficiency, sustainability, optimization, integration and innovation.
 </P>

 ☕️ A Coffee Oriented Developer.